top of page

 The signs were always there.

-What I didn't realize was that life was already preparing me for it.
+What I didn’t realize at the time was that life was also teaching me how differently people communicate.

 A lot of people know how to coach.
 Not everyone knows how to teach.
-My time in education
+And I know how to do both exceptionally well.

 The Conversation That Changed